-Step 1: Once you have identified your business location, please contact the Zoning Division of the Development Services Department to ensure that your location is properly zoned for your business type.
-You will need to complete the following Zoning Approval form and include it with your business tax application.
+Step 1: Once you have identified your business location, please contact the Business Approval Coordinator in the Development Services Department to ensure that your location is properly zoned for your business type.
+You will need to complete a Business Approval Application and submit it directly to the Business Approval Coordinator.
+You will be notified once the location of your business has been approved.

 Step 2: If you will be selling any goods, you will need a Georgia State Tax ID number.
 You may obtain one from the Georgia Department of Revenue.